vasiliumuraviov/planning-octopus/README.md

 # planning-octopus
-Simple TODO list API with a fanct name
+Simple TODO list API with a fancy name